dmnfarrell/dmnfarrell.github.io/_posts/2021-07-10-snipgenie-sensitivity.markdown

 ## Results

 SNiPgenie has filters normally used with our M.bovis samples.
 One is a proximity filter that excludes SNPs within 10 bp of each other.
 The other is to mask all sites within genes with repeat regions, a common source of false positive calls.
 The comparison was run with and without the filters.
 Normal quality filters were retained since these are always used anyway.
 The plot below shows the SNP distances for each pair of runs for a sample.
 It is seen that without filters we often get more differences.
 In some cases up to 5 SNPs.
 Note that the bottom three samples are probably identical to each other.
-Even with filters we occasionally see 1 or 2 SNPs difference which can therefore be taken as the lower limit of our ability to detect genuine differences.
+Even with filters we occasionally see 1 or 2 SNPs differences which can therefore be taken as the lower limit of our ability to detect genuine differences.

 <div style="width: auto;">
  <a href="/img/snp_duplicates_dists.jpg"> <img class="small-scaled" src="/img/snp_duplicates_dists.jpg"></a>